junxit/us-congress-code/title-42/chapter-7/sec-1395aaa.md

         - **(III)** a breakdown of the amount awarded per contracted task order and the specific projects funded in each task order assigned to the entity.
       - **(iii)** Any updates or modifications of internal policies and procedures of the entity as they relate to the duties of the entity under this section, including—
         - **(I)** specifically identifying any modifications to the disclosure of interests and conflicts of interests for committees, work groups, task forces, and advisory panels of the entity; and
-        - **(II)** information on external stakeholder participation in the duties of the entity under this section (including complete rosters for all committees, work groups, task forces, and advisory panels funded through government contracts, descriptions of relevant interests and any conflicts of interest for members of all committees, work groups, task forces, and advisory panels, and the total percentage by health care sector of all convened committees, work groups, task forces, and advisory panels.
+        - **(II)** information on external stakeholder participation in the duties of the entity under this section (including complete rosters for all committees, work groups, task forces, and advisory panels funded through government contracts, descriptions of relevant interests and any conflicts of interest for members of all committees, work groups, task forces, and advisory panels, and the total percentage by health care sector of all convened committees, work groups, task forces, and advisory panels.22 So in original.
+Probably should be “panels).”
     - **(B)** *Secretarial review and publication of annual report* Not later than 6 months after receiving a report under subparagraph (A) for a year, the Secretary shall—
       - **(i)** review such report; and
       - **(ii)** publish such report in the Federal Register, together with any comments of the Secretary on such report.